 - Using the wrong fluid can badly damage brake hydraulic system parts.
 For example, just a few drops of mineral-based oil, such as engine oil, in the brake hydraulic system can damage brake hydraulic system parts so badly that they will have to be replaced.
-Do not let someone put in the wrong kind of fluid. - If you spill brake fluid on your vehicle's painted surfaces, the paint finish can be damaged.
-Be careful not to spill brake fluid on your vehicle.
+Do not let someone put in the wrong kind of fluid. - If brake fluid is spilled on the vehicle's painted surfaces, the paint finish can be damaged.
+Be careful not to spill brake fluid on the vehicle.
 If you do, wash it off immediately.
-See Washing Your Vehicle on page 5-103.
+See Washing Your Vehicle on page 5-113.